top of page

 Restaurante Pou des Lleó, Ibiza

-This family-run restaurant is open all year round and is tucked away in the countryside, just above the little cove of Cala Pou des Lleó.
-It is typical Ibizan fare, think Bullit De Peix, Sopa de Marisco, Salmorejo, and yes Paella.
-Golden, fragrant, and brimming with seafood, it’s the kind of dish people come back for again and again.
-Personally, I’m not the biggest paella fan, (seriously what sort of nut job wants to pick bits of shell or bone out of their mouth and dance with death?) but their arroz a la banda (a paella-style rice dish cooked in rich fish stock) with all those delicious, crusty edges?
-I'll happily order it every time.
+This family-run restaurant is open year-round and is nestled in the countryside above Cala Pou des Lleó.
+It serves typical Ibizan fare, including Bullit De Peix, Sopa de Marisco, Salmorejo, and, of course, Paella.
+Their golden, fragrant paella is a dish people return for time and again.
+Personally, I’m not a huge fan of paella, but their arroz a la banda is a must-try.
+It’s a rice dish cooked in rich fish stock with delicious, crusty edges.

 Beach Bar Chiringuito Pou des Lleó, Ibiza